Kluane National Park and Reserve

 The use of bear resistant food canisters is not required between November 16 and March 31.

-If you use a fire, try to build it in an area free of vegetation and on sand or gravel and then scatter evidence when you leave.
+If you use a fire, it must be built in one of the metal fire rings that are provided or - in backcounty settings where this is not an option - in an area free of vegetation (eg: on sand or gravel).
+Do not burn garbage, like plastic or unwanted food because it can attract wildlife.
+Once your fire is extinguished and cold to the touch, scatter the evidence when you leave.
 Do not leave developed fire rings.
 Fire pits are often visible for years, especially in fragile areas.

 Areas may be temporarily closed for safety or environmental reasons.